Go Back Email Link

 Te Pōhā - The Pastry

-• Grate all of the pata (butter) and chill it in the freezer for 10 minutes.
+• Grate all of the pata (butter) in to a container and chill it in the freezer for 10 minutes.

 • After the final chill the pastry is ready to use in whichever way you want.